 Data transfer costs come on top of every other service cost in AWS.

 Controlling your data transfer costs boils down to getting clarity on what are data transfer costs, how they are associated with other services, and architecting in an optimal state.

 What do we mean by Data Transfer Costs?

 Data transfer costs are charges incurred for transferring data in & out, to & from an AWS cloud service.
-You are also charged for transferring data into one service from another AWS service, and charged for transferring data out of the service to another one.
+You are also charged with transferring data into one service from another AWS service and charged for transferring data out of the service to another one.
 These data transfer costs differ for each AWS service.

 It is quite important to understand that data transfer costs fluctuate on the basis of AWS Regions.

 For each and every AWS Region, there’s a fee for transferring data across services within the same Region and, for moving data across services outside that Region, the charges applied are different (usually higher costs than others).
 Some Regional data transfer costs vary based on capacity.

 How Data Transfer Makes Your Cloud bill to Skyrocket?